 Panel of the main genes involved in hearing loss or risk of vertigo-related diseases.

-Use of specific tests for patients with central auditory disorders or with an impact on quality of life due to instability or tinnitus.
+Use of specific tests for patients with central auditory disorders or with repercussions on quality of life due to instability or tinnitus.

-Together with videoendoscopy, stroboscopy provides a more accurate picture of vocal fold motility by using a flashing light synchronised with the frequency of the vocal cycle, diagnosing superficial lesions or disorders of chordal kinetics primary or secondary to neurological lesions.
+Together with videoendoscopy, stroboscopy provides a more accurate image of vocal fold motility by using an intermittent light synchronized with the frequency of the vocal cycle, diagnosing superficial lesions or disorders of chordal kinetics primary or secondary to neurological lesions.

-The PRAAT software is an excellent tool for a visual and functional study of voice and speech and allows for therapeutic monitoring.
+The PRAAT software is an excellent tool for a visual and functional study of voice and speech, and allows for therapeutic follow-up.

 Functional brain tests such as functional near-infrared spectrometry (fNIRS) are a valuable tool for the study of speech and language disorders.

-Brain electrical activity allows the identification of maturational delays, focal abnormalities or desynchronisations in patients with language-related disorders.
+Brain electrical activity allows the identification of maturational delays, focal abnormalities or desynchronizations in patients with language-related disorders.

 Cranial MRI.